 - We believe that positive, mutual relationships empower children to be respectful, caring and independent.
 The dignity of all children is a right

 - We believe partnerships with families, the College and wider community is critical for all children, and accessing resources enables children to explore, enhance and enrich their learning experiences

 - We believe that regular reflection and review is important for continual growth for all children, families and educators.
 We encourage and are open to children and families contributing and being an active part of our centre

-The Howard Springs Early Learning Centre caters for 4 and 5 year old children and is licensed for a maximum of 33 children.
+The Howard Springs Early Learning Centre caters for 3 - 5 year old children and is licensed for a maximum of 33 children.

 Staffing ratios are set by the Australian Children’s Education and Care Quality Authority (ACECQA) and educators hold appropriate qualifications at our centres.

 Being part of a Lutheran College means a Christian ethos flows through the operation of the ELC.
 It aims to provide nurturing care and engaging learning experiences for children, to the highest possible standard.